 The skin may be treated with ointment and a wet or waxy dressing.
 After surgery, your skin will be quite red and swollen.
 Eating and talking may be difficult.
 You may have some aching, tingling, or burning for a while after surgery.
 Your doctor can prescribe medicine to help control any pain.

-Swelling usually goes away within 2 - 3 weeks.
+Swelling usually goes away within 2 to 3 weeks.
 New skin starts to itch as is grows.
 If you had freckles, they may temporarily disappear.

 If the treated skin remains red and swollen after healing has started, this may be a sign that abnormal scars are beginning to form.
 Talk to your doctor.
 Treatment may be available.

-Protect the skin from the sun for 6 - 12 months until your skin coloring has returned to normal.
+Protect the skin from the sun for 6 to 12 months until your skin coloring has returned to normal.

 Updated by: Michael Lehrer, MD, Clinical Associate Professor, Department of Dermatology, University of Pennsylvania Medical Center, Philadelphia, PA.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.